Backcountry Introduction: How to Use a Beacon by Lost Arrow Backcountry Ski Gear Experience

 This time,

-we're talking about beacons.
-We asked Mr. Hashimoto and Mr. Sakamoto from Lost Arrow to give us a lecture on beacons.
+we're focusing on beacons.
+Mr. Hashimoto and Mr. Sakamoto from Lost Arrow gave us a lecture on beacons.
 The content is divided into two parts.

-One covers how to wear a beacon and points to note.
-The other is about avalanche rescue methods.
-This part outlines the general steps of avalanche rescue using a beacon.
+One part covers how to attach a beacon, including methods and precautions.
+The other part covers how to perform an avalanche rescue.
+This section outlines the general flow of an avalanche rescue using a beacon.

 ・Gear used in this video